-Motion No. XXXX Hearing Date: July 20, 2011 CASE NO 2011.0524A 1460 Montgomery Street
+Motion No. XXXX Hearing Date: August 3, 2011 (cont. from July 20, 2011) CASE NO 2011.0524A 1460 Montgomery Street

 The proposed project qualifies for a Certificate of Appropriateness and therefore furthers these policies and objectives by maintaining and preserving the character-defining features of the Telegraph Hill Historic District for the future enjoyment and education of San Francisco residents and visitors.